Kernix13/markdown-cheatsheet/README.md

     * * *
     ***

-**NOTE**: Make sure to hit _ENTER_ twice if you intend to use 3 asterisks witout spaces or it will set the text above it to an H3 tag.
+**NOTE**: Make sure to hit <kbd>ENTER</kbd> twice if you intend to use 3 asterisks witout spaces or it will set the text above it to an H3 tag.

 [Back to Top](#back-to-top "Table of contents")